Daynil/quests-in-code/content/blog/gatsby-blog-from-scratch/index.md

 Awesome, that was easy enough right?!

-Of course, as simple as this is, we don't want to have to take the time to write all of our blog posts in raw JSX.
+Of course, as simple as Gatsby makes this, we don't want to have to take the time to write all of our blog posts in raw JSX.
 There are several ways to author content in a more user friendly way, then use Gatsby to create pages out of it.
-One of the most popular ways is using a content management system, such as[Netlify CMS](https://www.netlifycms.org/).
+One of the most popular ways is using a content management system, such as [Netlify CMS](https://www.netlifycms.org/).
 Another popular and simple way, which we will use, is markdown files.

 ## Using Markdown